Obivion/PChats/README.md

 Support for theme packs or rule packs is fully supported, being able to be tailored for a personal configuration.
 A Futurama theme was developed to test functionality and is a good starting point to develop more constomised packs.

-The addon also offers a "fun mode" that allows you to unleash a barrage of your quirky and amusing messages, adding a lighthearted touch to your adventures.
-And if you want to make sure your messages always get through, you can activate the "force mode" to guarantee 100% delivery.
-Messages are defined as Critical or Fun, Fun messages are disabled by default to prevent spam.

 Usage: